-The Virginia Tech Transportation Institute conducts research to save lives, time, money, and protect the environment.
-One of the seven premier research institutes created by Virginia Tech to answer national challenges, the Virginia Tech Transportation Institute is continually advancing transportation through innovation and has impacted public policy on the national and international level.
+As one of seven premier research institutes created by Virginia Tech to answer national challenges, VTTI is continually advancing transportation through innovation and has influenced public policy on national and international levels.

 VTTI has grown from 15 faculty, staff, and students to become the largest group of driving safety researchers in the world with over 300 employees.
 Research conducted at VTTI has effected significant changes in public policies for driver, passenger, and pedestrian safety and is advancing the design of vehicles and infrastructure to increase safety and reduce environmental impacts.

 In all endeavors, the VTTI community is charged with finding solutions to the greatest transportation challenges facing our world.
 The faculty, staff, and students of VTTI are truly dedicating their lives to saving lives.

 VTTI, then called the University Center for Transportation Research (CTR), is established in response to the U.S. Department of Transportation University Transportation Centers Program as part of a Penn State team and in cooperation with the Virginia Department of Transportation (VDOT).

 The planning for a “smart road” begins.
 The Virginia Smart Road is included in Virginia's six-year transportation plan.
 The road is described as an "electronically monitored highway of the future."